Graduate Prize 2023

 Assessment of Outstanding Work

-The main criterion for assessing whether a student has produced outstanding work will be their publication record, which is expected to include one or more exceptional publications as first author.
+The main criterion for assessing whether a student has produced outstanding work will be their publication record, which is expected to include one or more exceptional first author publications in the relevant field of their research.

-It is recognised that research in RDM is diverse and includes niche areas where publications in high impact journals is unusual.
+It is recognised that research in RDM is diverse.
 Nominations should therefore explain why the publication is exceptional with reference to its (expected) impact on the field.
 This involves qualitative or contextual information, especially where the publication relates to a specialist area.
+In previous years, strong nominations have been found to contain highly specific information on the impact the student’s work has had or will have on the field.

 Nominations should include a statement indicating the contribution made by the student to the main paper(s) in question.
 If a student has more than three publications, a statement on contribution should only be made for the three most significant papers.

-Other criteria for assessing whether a student has produced outstanding work that the panel will consider include:
+Other criteria considered by the panel for assessing whether a student has produced outstanding work will include:

 - Establishment of key infrastructure, a new technique or a major new collaboration that has had an important impact, either within RDM or more widely